 What is term life insurance?

 The most important thing to understand and remember when buying term life insurance is that its name, “term,” means a period of time.
 The coverage ends when you reach a certain age or the end of the “term.”
 Unlike whole life insurance, term life usually has no cash value.
 Some term policies can be converted to permanent life insurance, otherwise known as whole life, in order to continue protection after term life insurance ends.

 When you purchase term life insurance, your premium will be determined by such factors as your age, coverage amount, gender and medical history.
-Initial premiums are usually affordable, and increase over time.

 Why should I buy term life insurance?